-Chaos Erupts as Democrats Demand Delay to Brett Kavanaugh Hearing
+Democrats demand delay to Brett Kavanaugh hearing as protests erupt

 Sen. Richard Blumenthal (D-Conn.) then moved to adjourn the hearing if Grassley continued to ignore his colleagues’ concerns, prompting loud applause from protesters in the room.

-“We have been denied real access to the documents we need to advise and consent, which turns this hearing into a charade and a mockery of our norms,” Sen. Richard Blumenthal said.
+“We have been denied real access to the documents we need to advise and consent, which turns this hearing into a charade and a mockery of our norms,” Blumenthal said.
 “Mr. Chairman I, therefore, move to adjourn this hearing.

 Chaos Erupts at Kavanaugh Hearing